Yours (Russell Dickerson album)

-Yours is the debut studio album recorded by American country pop singer and songwriter Russell Dickerson.
+Yours is the debut studio album by American country pop singer and songwriter Russell Dickerson.
 It was released on October 13, 2017, through Triple Tigers Records.
 Produced by Casey Brown, the record follows Dickerson's 2016 EP of the same name.
 Its lead single, the title track, has been certified 3× Platinum by the RIAA.

 Content

 Yours includes five tracks previously released on the similarly titled extended play.
 An alternate "wedding version" of the title track is included as the final track on both releases.
 "Blue Tacoma" has received some unsolicited airplay on country radio.
-The song titled "MGNO" is an initialism for "my girl's night out."
+The song titled "MGNO" is an initialism for "my girl's night out".
 Dickerson co-wrote every song on the album.

 Commercial performance

 Yours debuted at No. 5 on the Top Country Albums chart and No. 39 on the Billboard 200, selling 7,600 copies (12,000 units including streams and track sales) in the first week.
 The album has sold 15,600 copies in the United States as of February 2018.